AntoineDiers/OneOf/Readme.md

     (KEY_1, float),             // a variant with the key KEY_1 will contain a float value (KEY_2, std::string),       // a variant with the key KEY_2 will contain a std::string value (KEY_3, std::string),       // a variant with the key KEY_3 will contain a std::string value
-    (KEY_4, ClassName::Empty)   // a variant with the key KEY_4 will contain no data
+    (KEY_4, MyOneOf::Empty)     // a variant with the key KEY_4 will contain no data
 ) // Notice that two keys can be associated with the same type
 ```
 You can instanciate your class with the static member function **create** :